 Generally, if you're in both departmental honors and Honors College, you must complete paperwork for both areas.
 For instance, you would accept an invitation to University Honors and also from department honors.
 Thesis paperwork and forms related to the submission of the final draft, would go through both honors programs as well.
-To register for thesis hours, you complete a special course form (online or in the communication department front office) within the department (register for COM 4511 for departmental honors thesis hours, or Honors College and Departmental Honors thesis hours).
+To register for thesis hours, you complete a special course form within the department (register for COM 4511 for departmental honors thesis hours, or Honors College and Departmental Honors thesis hours).
 If you're in solely University Honors, register for HON 4010 and obtain the special course form through University Honors as well to register for thesis hours per their guidelines.
-Submission processes for the thesis for both or either programs are outlined at https://honors.appstate.edu/academics/thesis/submit.
+Submission processes for the thesis for both or either programs are outlined at the Honors College website.